browserengineering/book/book/preliminaries.md

 **Simple HTTP Server**: You'll frequently want to test your web browser by running it on custom web pages.
 To do so, you'll need to start a web server that your browser could connect to.
 Luckily, Python ships with one.
-Go to a directory an run:
+Go to a directory and run:

     python3 -m http.server